Will O'Rourke (cricketer)

-William Peter O'Rourke (born 6 August 2001) is a New Zealand cricketer.
-A right-arm fast bowler, he plays for the Canterbury cricket team in domestic cricket.
-He made his international debut for New Zealand in December 2023, having previously played for the national under-19 side.
+William Peter O'Rourke (born 6 August 2001) is a New Zealand professional cricket right-arm fast bowler who plays for the New Zealand national team and Canterbury.
+He made his senior international debut in 2023.

 Early and personal life

 O'Rourke was born at Kingston upon Thames in London in 2001.
 His father, Paddy O'Rourke, played as a fast bowler for Wellington between the 1989–90 and 1991–92 seasons and his uncle, Matthew O'Rourke, played a single senior match for Auckland in 1991–92.
 The family had moved to England before O'Rourke's birth and, when he was around five years old, moved back to New Zealand, settling in Auckland.
 He played cricket from a young age and made appearances for Auckland age-group sides from the 2017–18 season until 2019–20 before moving to the South Island to study at the University of Canterbury.